Dead2/CryptoGoblin/doc/compile_Windows.md

 - Execute `mkdir C:\xmr-stak-dep`

 ### Visual Studio Community 2017
+- PS: note that CryptoGoblin is optimized for GCC, compiling with MSVC should work but will disable some optimizations.
 - Download and install [Visual Studio Community 2017](https://www.visualstudio.com/downloads/)
 - During install choose following components:
   - `Desktop development with C++` (left side)